heathermiller/dist-prog-book/chapter/9/streaming.md

 ```

-In this example, A, B ,C are different processing vertices and each of them has one message being processed.
-For A, the number 1 in its message (e1,1) indicates that this messages is generated in epoch 1, thus a counter would increase by 1 if it counts the number of messages in epoch 1.
-Such a counter can be implemented as shown, where *counts* would count the number of distinct messages received.
-Once the vertex get notified that one epoch has ended, the OnNotify function would be triggered, and a count for each distinct input record would then be sent to output.
+In this example, A, B are different processing vertices and each of them has one message being processed, and the OnNotify function is running on node B. For A, the number 2 in its message (e2,2) indicates that this messages is generated in epoch 2, thus a on B counter would increase by 1 if it is counting the number of messages in epoch 1.
+In the example code, *counts* would be the counter that counts the number of distinct messages received (i.e., in other functions).
+Once B gets notified that one epoch has ended, the OnNotify function would be triggered, and a count for each distinct input record would then be sent to output.

 *Naiad* can also execute cyclic dataflow program.
 If there is a loop in the data flow graph, for example where the message need to be processed with the processed result of previous message, then each message circulating in the group has another counter associated with it along with the epoch.
 This loop counter would increase by one whenever it complete a loop once.
 Thus the epoch and counter can work together for the system to track progress of the whole computation.